terrierteam/terrier-lucene/README.md

 bin/terrier interactive -P org.terrier:terrier-lucene -I lucene:/path/to/lucene/index/
 ```

-(The -P option was added in Terrier 5.2)
+(The -P option was added in Terrier 5.2; the ability to omit the version number was added in 5.3)

 ## Contributors